European Commission proposes directive on adequate minimum wages across the EU

 The Commission adopted yesterday a new framework in the form of a directive to ensure that workers in all member states are protected by adequate minimum wages irrespective if they are applying a system of statutory minimum wages or collective agreements.

-The issuehas been a kind of hot potato with some countries, in particular those with a system of collective bargaining between the social partners in the labour market, opposing any kind of legislation and fearing interference in their domestic labour market policies.
+The issuehas been a kind of hot potato for some countries, in particular those with a system of collective bargaining between the social partners in the labour market, that oppose any kind of legislation and fear interference in their domestic labour market policies.

 In the proposal, the Commission, after an extensive consultation process, claims that it has come up with a compromise solution that might satisfy all member states.
 That said, it is clear that the main burden to increase minimum wages will fall on those countries that currently are applying statutory minimum wages and they are even encouraged to do it via extending collective agreements.